Gkrumbach07/audio-decoder-demo/README.md

 interpreted alone.
 These types of APIs are not as common due to them breaking a fundamental REST constraint: being stateless [[1](https://www.redhat.com/en/topics/api/what-is-a-rest-api)].
 Therefore many of the benefits of REST APIs are no longer available such as easy scaling.

-In some use cases, live analysis is desired which creates numerous issues for your architecture such as scheduling tasks and scaling up your model services.
+In some use cases, realtime analysis is desired which creates numerous issues for your architecture such as scheduling tasks and scaling up your model services.
 In this demo we will look into a use case where multiple models need to be strung together for realtime analysis.

-## Problem
+### Problem
 Imagine you are call center supervisor and need to manage 100+ phone lines.
 You are responsible for making sure the quality of the calls are positive.
 Right now you are randomly joining calls and monitoring them individually but you would like to automate this process.

-# Solution
+## Solution
-We can use two model services to accomplish this:
+We will build our app using OpenShift and Open Data Hub.
+We can deploy two model services to solve our problem:
-- An audio decoding model
+- An audio decoding model - to convert to live phone calls to text.
-- A sentiment analysis model
+- A sentiment analysis model - to extract relevant information from the text.

-We can also create a simple web app to display our model's output in a readable table.
+We will also deploy a web app to display our model's output in a readable format.

 **Note**

 The audio decoding model is deployed using a stateful API.
 Because it is decoding audio live, it only gets chunks of audio every 1 second apposed to getting all the audio in one big file.
-Therefore, we must save the state of the API, otherwise it loses all reference of the previously decoded speech, resulting in poor model performance.
+Therefore, we must save the state / previous audio chunk in the API, otherwise the model loses all reference of the previously decoded speech, resulting in poor model performance.

 ## Issues
-1. How do we string together all of our components?
+1. How do we string together all of our components (models, web app, phone lines)?
-2. How do we scale our audio decoder model?
+2. How do we scale our audio decoder model (support many phone lines)?

 ![arch-1](https://user-images.githubusercontent.com/12587674/115573580-7d833400-a286-11eb-99d8-22429b2ebdac.png)
+Figure 1. architecture layout with missing connection between the elements of the app.

 ## Stringing it together
 What we want is something that will send data from our audio decoder model, to our